xPand: An algorithm for perturbing homogeneous cosmologies: Conclusion

 \section{Conclusion}

-\textit{xPand} is the first comprehensive package that allows to perform algebraic calculations in cosmological perturbation theory for homogeneous background space-times, up to any order and in any gauge.
+\textit{xPand} is the first comprehensive package that allows to perform algebraic calculations in cosmological perturbation theory for homogeneous background space--times, up to any order and in any gauge.
 It is worth stressing again the several features and advantages of this package.

-\begin{itemize} \item The expression of any perturbed field can be obtained for all Bianchi cosmologies, up to any order of interest and in any gauge, in a very simple and straightforward way. \item The package avoids the complexities of a component-by-component computation of the perturbed fields thanks to the use of the $3+1$ formalism. \item The package is relatively fast: at first order, all the perturbed equations can be derived in approximately two seconds, and as the order of the perturbation increases, the timing grows roughly as a power law. \item The computations can be applied to space-times of arbitrary dimension, and for any extension of general relativity (the current exception being gravitational theory with torsion). \item Taking advantage of the package \textit{xTensor}, \textit{xPand} handles tensor indices just the same way a user would do when calculating by hand.
+\begin{itemize} \item The expression of any perturbed field can be obtained for all Bianchi cosmologies, up to any order of interest and in any gauge, in a very simple and straightforward way. \item The package avoids the complexities of a component-by-component computation of the perturbed fields, thanks to the use of the $3+1$ formalism. \item The package is relatively fast: at first order, all the perturbed equations can be derived in approximately two seconds, and as the order of the perturbation increases, the timing grows roughly as a power law. \item The computations can be applied to space--times of arbitrary dimension, and for any extension of general relativity (the current exception being any gravitational theory with torsion). \item Taking advantage of the package \textit{xTensor}, \textit{xPand} handles tensor indices just the same way a user would do when calculating by hand.
 In particular, it does not break the summation over repeated indices (as e.g.\ in \textit{Out[46]}). \item It totally eliminates the laborious summation over repeated indices, an element that has inhibited the use of other packages developed to solve similar models. \item The user who has little knowledge of the \textit{Mathematica} or \textit{xTensor} syntax can obtain from the package almost the same utility as an expert would do. \end{itemize}

-Finally, we plan to extend the scope of \textit{xPand} beyond the derivation of perturbed equations in general relativity, so as to provide the entire Einstein--Boltzmann system for radiation transfer, and the Einstein--Jacobi map system needed for understanding the effect of weak gravitational lensing.
+Finally, we plan to extend the scope of \textit{xPand} beyond the derivation of perturbed equations in general relativity, so as to provide the entire Einstein--Boltzmann system for radiation transfer and the Einstein--Jacobi map system needed for understanding the effect of weak gravitational lensing.

 \acknowledgements